Graeme Clarke: Professional

+Clarke was selected by the New Jersey Devils of the National Hockey League (NHL) in the third round, 80th overall, of the 2019 NHL entry draft.
 With the 2020–21 OHL season postponed and later cancelled due to the pandemic, Clarke and his brother, Brandt, began the season with HC Nové Zámky of the Slovak Extraliga.
 On February 8, 2021, after six games in Slovakia over which he totaled just one assist, he signed a one-year American Hockey League (AHL) contract with the Binghamton Devils, then-affiliate of the New Jersey Devils.
 He would sign a three-year, entry-level contract with New Jersey less than a month later, on March 6.
 In 31 AHL games with Binghamton, Clarke scored eight goals and 18 points.

-Clarke was assigned to the Utica Comets for the entirety of the 2021–22 season, scoring 24 points in 52 regular season games, as well as one point in three playoff games as the Comets received a bye to the second round, where they were eliminated by the Rochester Americans.

-The 2022–23 season saw Clarke more than double his previous year's point production, totaling 58 points in 68 games.
+Clarke was assigned to the Devils' new AHL affiliate, the Utica Comets, for the entirety of the 2021–22 season, scoring ten goals and 24 points in 52 regular season games, as well as one point in three playoff games as the Comets received a bye to the second round, where they were eliminated by the Rochester Americans.
+The 2022–23 season saw Clarke more than double his previous year's point production, totaling 25 goals and 58 points in 68 games, leading the team in all offensive categories.
 He was named AHL player of the week for the week ending on December 25, 2022, during which he scored four goals and six points in two games.
 In the playoffs, Clarke put up six points in as many games, as the Comets were once again eliminated in the second round, this time by the Toronto Marlies.

-Clarke made his NHL debut on January 6, 2024, in a 6–4 loss against the Vancouver Canucks.
+He began the 2023–24 season with Utica, but was recalled by New Jersey on January 3, 2024.
+Clarke made his NHL debut on January 6, in a 6–4 loss against the Vancouver Canucks.
+He was returned to the AHL on January 7.
 He and Brandt were both selected for the 2024 AHL All-Star Game, the second pair of brothers to attend the game together after Peter and Chris Ferraro in 1997 and 2003.
-He would finish the AHL season with 25 goals and 49 points in 67 games, including eight game-winning goals to lead the Comets in goals and game-winners, and rank second in points.
+He was recalled again in April and made two more appearances going scoreless, before being returned to the AHL.
+He finished the AHL season with 25 goals and 49 points in 67 games, including eight game-winning goals to lead the Comets in goals and game-winners, and rank second in points.

 On June 21, 2024, Clarke was traded to the Minnesota Wild in exchange for forward Adam Beckman.
+A restricted free agent, he signed a one-year, two-way contract with the Wild.
+He began the 2024–25 season injured after blocking a shot with his lower body in training camp.
+He was activated on October 29 and placed on waivers in order to be assigned to Minnesota's AHL affiliate, the Iowa Wild.
+After going unclaimed, he spent the rest of the season in Iowa, tallying 16 goals and 37 points in 64 games.